hmandadap/illumio-log-parser/README.md

 - Processes flow logs, matching each entry against the lookup table to determine the appropriate tag.
 - The program handles case insensitivity by converting the protocol field and tag field to lowercase before performing lookups.
 - Generates an output file with counts of matches for each tag and each port/protocol combination.
+- Tested to work for flow log file size up to 10 MB and lookup file up to 10000 mappings.

 ## Requirements
 - Python 2.7